AsteriusIT/swhp-operator/README.md

 ## How It Works

-STP Operator extends the Kubernetes API by introducing a custom resource definition (CRD) named `AzureStaticHost`.
+SWHP Operator extends the Kubernetes API by introducing a custom resource definition (CRD) named `AzureStaticHost`.
 When you create or update an `AzureStaticHost` resource, the operator watches for these changes and takes the necessary actions to configure the Nginx server and route requests to the Azure